Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/API/API-Only.md

 <!-- theme: danger -->
 > We are enhancing Commerce Hub to include API Only integration support and the documents related to the features will be released soon.

-Commerce Hub JS allows E-commerce merchants to manage the design and form of their website (unlike [Hosted Payment Page](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/Hosted-Payment-Page/Hosted-Payment-Page.md) and [iFrame](docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-JS.md) solutions).
+Commerce Hub allows E-commerce merchants to manage the design and form of their website (unlike [Hosted Payment Page](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/Hosted-Payment-Page/Hosted-Payment-Page.md) and [iFrame](docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-JS.md) solutions).
 The merchant handles encrypting the data from the form and makes a direct API call with the payment information directly to Commerce Hub to receive a payment nonce `sessionId` (one-time use token).
 The merchant website can then pass the `sessionId` in a charges/tokens request as the payment source.

 ### Benefits